History GCSE: How Adolf Eichmann's trial revealed the horrors of Auschwitz

-Over 100 witnesses, 16,000 documents and 56 days of prosecution evidence was presented against Adolf Eichmann at his trial in Jerusalem.
+Over 100 witnesses, 16,000 documents and 56 days of prosecution evidence were presented against Adolf Eichmann at his trial in Jerusalem.

-Historian Prof. David Cesarani discusses the power of opening statement of the lead prosecutor, Gidon Hausner, who stated,
+Historian, Professor David Cesarani discusses the power of the opening statement by the lead prosecutor, Gideon Hausner, who stated:

 Ask students to locate evidence about Eichmann's personal involvement with deportations.

 The journalist Hannah Arendt, who attended the trial, claimed that Eichmann was a formal and hard-working bureaucrat whose work was genocide.

 Evidence of Eichmann the ‘evil man’ is difficult to locate in the trial papers, however, events in Hungary in 1944 and the deportation of 437,000 Jews from ghettos to Auschwitz-Birkenau was not done from Eichmann’s desk in Berlin.
 He travelled personally to Hungary to supervise.